artanri72/Interview_processing/software-backend-task.md

 # Backend Task

-As we are expanding our capabilities at HackerBay, we have begun to build a multitude of backend microservices to support and simplify our applications.
+As we are expanding our capabilities at AdaptApps, we have begun to build a multitude of backend microservices to support and simplify our applications.

 Your task is to build a simple stateless microservice in Nodejs, with three major functionalities -
 - Authentication